tpaknok/Indoor_ants/README.md

 Nevertheless, data extracted from Terraclimate have been provided, and readers can skip script 1 and 2 and directly run the analyses (clim_invasion_df.csv).

 # Scripts
+Please run these sequentially.
+If you want to start from the scratch, pick Script 1 (and download Terraclimate rasters, as described in the scripts).
+Otherwise, start from Script 3 and just load the clim_invasion_df.csv

 |Scripts|Description|
 |---|---|
 |1_clim_raster.R| Used to process Terraclimate raster and generate PCA scores (based on climatic conditions) across grids globally.